murribu/wcsb/src/notes/updates.2024-candidate-surveys.md

 - District 11 [Tonja Hibma](https://ballotpedia.org/Tonja_Hibma#Campaign_themes)

 If you know of more publicly available surveys or forums, please let me know and I'll update the list.

+Also, if you want to know which district you're in, go to [https://tncot.cc/tndistrict](https://tncot.cc/tndistrict) and type in your address.
+Your "County Commission District" is the same as your School Board District.